 – Avoid filling wells by a water hauler or fire department.
 This could contaminate the owner’s well because water from an unknown source may contain toxins and water would likely leak out in a short amount of time.

 – Check water systems for leaks and fix them.
 This can also save money for those on public water.

 – Ensure you have a full load before running dishwashers and washing machines.

 – Space out water usage to avoid a temporary shortage that could damage the pump.

 – If using drinking water from an outside source, make sure containers and the water source are clean.

 – Use a licensed well driller or pump installer to check water levels in wells for the most accurate assessment and advice and to avoid contamination.

 The Drought Task Force is made up of state, federal and private scientific, agricultural, regulatory, water use and natural resources organizations and assists in monitoring, coordinating, and managing responses to droughts and recommends actions to minimize impacts to public health, safety, the environment and agriculture.

-The Task Force will continue to monitor the situation and plans to convene again in two weeks, or sooner, if needed.
+The Task Force will continue to monitor the situation and plans to review conditions in one week to determine the next meeting, if needed.